zase-hr/hackerhome_booking/README.md

 ```

 ### Read / GET
-This operation is used in the front end implementation.
+This operation *is* currently used in the front end implementation.
 #### Get booking information for a single booking
 - Method: GET
 - URL: ‘/bookings?roomId=1’